pain relief and healing await you

 therapeutic massage

 Through careful palpation and communication during the session, I tune in to your body with you.
 I hope that each session helps you feel more knowledgeable about your body, more empowered in your care, and hopeful and optimistic about your healing.
-Bodies heal best when the level of pain is therapeutic, but tolerable, and we’ll communicate to ensure we find that perfect balance.
-If applicable for your issue, I often suggest stretches or modifications to body mechanics that will support your healing goals.
+Bodies heal best when the level of pain is therapeutic, but tolerable, and we’ll communicate to ensure we find that balance.
+I often suggest stretches for you to do, self-care work for your muscles that you can do at home, or modifications to body mechanics for your work or home life that will support your healing goals.
+I may also refer you to chiropractic care or personal training by a corrective exercise specialist to help your body recover and gain strength and resilience.
+By taking an active part in your healing journey, you’ll be a powerful part of your process!
 I can’t wait to work with you!
 Let’s restore movement and function and get you as flexible, energized, and pain-free as possible!

 60 minute appointment - $160